nigelhorne/vwf/README.md

 of the browser, e.g. language to use and mobile/web content.
 It supports Template Toolkit (http://template-toolkit.org/), text and HTML files.

-The idea is to create index.pl which will then automatically display the correct index.htm (or index.tmpl) file based on the browser language setting (e.g. en-GB) and type (e.g. mobile).
+The idea is to create index.fcgi which will then automatically display the correct index.htm (or index.tmpl) file based on the browser language setting (e.g. en-GB) and type (e.g. mobile).
 By putting the pages in a directory hierarchy new versions can be quickly added for